shivahNo1/Banking-system/README.md

 # Banking system

-Banking system is a simple banking application built using Streamlit and MongoDB.
+This Project is a simple banking application built using Streamlit and MongoDB.
 It allows users to register, login, deposit money, withdraw money, and view their balance.

 ## Table of Contents